GA08 Wants to Regulate Carbon as a Pollutant

 If we want climate solutions but don’t vote, then Congress won’t respond to our demands.

-Be sure you make a plan to vote in the November midterm elections.
+Be sure you make a plan to vote in the November midterms.

 In the GA08 U.S. House race, incumbent Rep. Austin Scott (R) is running unopposed, but you’ll be casting other important votes, including for Georgia governor and lieutenant governor.